sozu-proxy/sozu-acme/README.md

           --domain      example.com               # domain name for which the certificate will be generated --email       example@example.com       # registration email
-          --id          app_example               # application id for sozu
+          --id          app_example               # application id for sozu --http        1.2.3.4:80                # frontend HTTP address (for the challenge) --https       1.2.3.4:443               # frontend HTTPS address (for the challenge)
 ```

 this tool will perform the following actions: